Southern Charm's Cameran Eubanks Gives Birth to a Baby Girl

 The 33-year-old star of the Bravo reality series Southern Charm has given birth to her and husband Jason Wimberly's first child, a baby girl.
 She had announced her pregnancy and the sex of their child in April and gave birth past her due date, which was in the first week of November.

 Little Palmer Corrine Wimberly was born Nov.
 11, weighing 7 lbs., 3 oz. and measuring 20 inches long.
 "Mom and baby are doing well," Eubanks' rep told People.
+Similarly, a source also told E!
+News, "Everyone is great!"

 Eubanks gave birth past her due date.
 "Yes I'm alive.
 Yes I'm still pregnant.
 Tried all the old wives tales...I'm glad that standing on your head chanting the Lords Prayer while drinking spoiled goats milk worked for you...but it ain't working for me," she joked on Instagram five days ago.